-1 TABLE 6.1(A) REQUIRED BUSHFIRE PROTECTION MEASURES - IMPLEMENTATION ACTIONS (SUBJECT TO COMPLIANCE CHECK TO BE CONDUCTED BY A BUSHFIRE CONSULTANT) Prior to occupancy/operation establish the 'Required' Asset Protection Zone (APZ) around habitable buildings (and other structures as required) to satisfy: The minimum required dimensions established in Appendix B1; and • The standards established by the Guidelines for planning in bushfire prone areas, DPLH, 2021 v1.4, Schedule 1; or 1 • The standards established for an Asset Protection Zone (APZ) by the relevant local government's requirements set out in a section 33 notice under the Bush Fires Act 1954 (annual firebreak/fuel load notice); or An alternative standard in a gazetted local planning scheme; or If native vegetation is required to be modified or removed, ensure that approval has been received from the relevant authority (refer to the applicable local government for advice).
+TABLE 6.1(A) REQUIRED BUSHFIRE PROTECTION MEASURES - IMPLEMENTATION ACTIONS (SUBJECT TO COMPLIANCE CHECK TO BE CONDUCTED BY A BUSHFIRE CONSULTANT) Prior to occupancy/operation establish the 'Required' Asset Protection Zone (APZ) around habitable buildings (and other structures as required) to satisfy: The minimum required dimensions established in Appendix B1; and • The standards established by the Guidelines for planning in bushfire prone areas, DPLH, 2021 v1.4, Schedule 1; or 1 • The standards established for an Asset Protection Zone (APZ) by the relevant local government's requirements set out in a section 33 notice under the Bush Fires Act 1954 (annual firebreak/fuel load notice); or An alternative standard in a gazetted local planning scheme; or If native vegetation is required to be modified or removed, ensure that approval has been received from the relevant authority (refer to the applicable local government for advice).
 2 Prior to occupancy, for the 'vulnerable' land use, there is an outstanding obligation, created by this Bushfire Management Plan, for a Bushfire Emergency Plan for proposed occupants to be developed and approved.
 3 Prior to occupancy, signage must be prominently displayed within the site that informs the actions of those persons onsite in the event of a bushfire.
 This will include evacuation route information, site procedures - as per the instructions within the Bushfire Emergency Plan developed for the site and use.
 4 Prior to occupancy, all actions contained within the 'Pre-Season Preparation Procedure' established by the Bushfire Emergency Plan, must be completed.

-TABLE 6.1(B) REQUIRED BUSHFIRE PROTECTION MEASURES - IMPLEMENTATION ACTIONS (SUBJECT TO COMPLIANCE BEING ESTABLISHED BY THE WAPC AND/OR LOCAL GOVERNMENT) Image: Relevant when stated as a condition of planning approval] [Relevant when stated as a condition of planning approval] The landowner/proponent is to register a notification onto the certificate of title and deposited plan (with the required wording stated by the local government).
+TABLE 6.1(B) REQUIRED BUSHFIRE PROTECTION MEASURES - IMPLEMENTATION ACTIONS (SUBJECT TO COMPLIANCE BEING ESTABLISHED BY THE WAPC AND/OR LOCAL GOVERNMENT) [Relevant when stated as a condition of planning approval] The landowner/proponent is to register a notification onto the certificate of title and deposited plan (with the required wording stated by the local government).
 This will be done pursuant to Section 70A Transfer of Land Act 1893 (as amended) as per 'Factors affecting use and enjoyment of land, notification on title'.
-Image: The land is in a designated bushfire prone area as designated by an Order made by the Fire and Emergency Services Commissioner; Image: Dushfire risk that are to be implemented and continue to be applied at the owner's cost; and Image: Dushfire risk that are to be implemented and continue to be applied at the owner's cost; and Image: Dushfire risk that are to be implemented and continue to be applied at the owner's cost; and
+1 This is to notify owners and prospective purchasers of the land that: 1.
+The land is in a designated bushfire prone area as designated by an Order made by the Fire and Emergency Services Commissioner; 2.
+The land is subject to a Bushfire Management Plan that establishes certain protection measures to manage bushfire risk that are to be implemented and continue to be applied at the owner's cost; and 3.
+That additional planning and building requirements may apply to development on this land.